 For the average traveler, visiting the Australian Outback is a trip of a lifetime, which means there should be no holding back when it comes to adventure-seeking fun.
-Hot air balloon rides overlook famous rock formations including the famous Ayers Rock and Mount Olga.
+Alice Springs hot air balloon rides overlook famous rock formations including the famous Ayers Rock and Mount Olga.
 Considered one of Australia’s most impressive landmarks, Ayers Rock appears in various colors especially during sunrise and sunset.
 Geographically, the outback is located right in the middle of the country, giving you a view of the surrounding regions of Australia.
 Make sure your camera is charged and ready to capture these natural highlights.
 The outback is notoriously hot so dress accordingly and pack lots of water.

 4. Cappadocia, Turkey

 Similar to the Australian Outback, the scenic view from atop Cappadocia overlooks deep valleys, impressive limestone, rock mountains, sand desert, and the red canyons.
 The view is particularly stunning during sunrise so try getting an early ticket.
 Most tour operators offer hotel pick-up and drop-off in addition to a champagne toast.
 Get ready to see wine vineyards, fruit orchards, and small villages as you float through the quiet air.
 The weather is generally pleasant in Cappadocia so while rescheduling is possible, it’s not a main concern.
 To avoid potentially bad weather, book during the months of April through October.

 Book a Cappadocia Hot Air Balloon Ride, complete with a buffet breakfast before your flight and a champagne toast and souvenir medal after.